django-cms/django-cms/docs/getting_started/tutorial.rst

 .. |first-placeholders| image:: ../images/first-placeholders.png

 Scroll down the "Available plugins" drop-down list.
-This displays the plugins you added to your :setting:`INSTALLED_APPS` settings.
+This displays the plugins you added to your :setting:`django:INSTALLED_APPS` settings.
 Choose the "text" plugin in the drop-down, then press the "Add" button.

 The right part of the plugin area displays a rich text editor (`TinyMCE`_).